mumbuamutuku/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Each element should be followed by a space
 You are not allowed to import any module
 You don’t need to understand __import__

+13. **13-insert_number.c, lists.h** Insert in sorted linked list
+Write a function in C that inserts a number into a sorted singly linked list.

+Prototype: listint_t *insert_node(listint_t **head, int number);
+Return: the address of the new node, or NULL if it failed

+14. **100-print_tebahpla.py** Smile in the mirror
+Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+You can only use one print function with string format You can only use one loop in your code
+You are not allowed to store characters in a variable You are not allowed to import any module

+15. **101-remove_char_at.py** Remove at position
+Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+Prototype: def remove_char_at(str, n):
+You are not allowed to import any module
+You don’t need to understand __import__

+16. **102-magic_calculation.py** ByteCode -> Python #2
+Write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: